 Provides support and settlement services to newcomer families.
 These include transitional housing, youth programs, literacy classes, community resources, and volunteer opportunities.
-A partner in the Winnipeg AssetBuilders Partnership, IRCOM offers money management training and matched savings programs that help individuals and families in low-income situations build their assets for long-term stability and financial independence.
+A partner in the Winnipeg AssetBuilders Partnership, IRCOM offers money management training and matched savings programs that help individuals and families in low-income situations achieve financial stability and independence

 Immigrant Centre Manitoba Inc. ●

-A broad range of resources assists new immigrants in transitioning to their new home in Manitoba.
-Services include needs assessments, settlement information, referral, advocacy, translation and interpretation, and access to Notary Publics.
+Assists new immigrants in transitioning to their new home in Manitoba.
+Services include pre-arrival services, needs assessments, settlement information, referral, advocacy, translation and interpretation, and access to Notary Publics.
 United Way supports the Centre’s volunteer program and community outreach.